juheba/cloud-developer-nanodegree/README.md

 ```

 ## Deploy UI
+Run the script `scripts/3_kubectl_deploy_frontend.sh` to apply the frontend deployment and service yaml files.

 Update `udagram-frontend/src/environments/environment.ts` & `udagram-frontend/src/environments/environment.prod.ts`:
 Replace the keyword `localhost` in the `http://localhost:8080/api/v0` string with the External-IP of the reverseproxy deployment.
 ```bash